 London’s urgent suspected cancer referrals

-Use the interactive dashboard to view urgent suspected cancer referral activity data: London-wide, at London sustainability and transformation planning (STP) level, for cancer alliances and at tumour level.
+Use our interactive dashboard to view urgent suspected cancer referral activity data: London-wide, at London sustainability and transformation planning (STP) level, for cancer alliances and at tumour level.

 London’s urgent suspected cancer referral activity data shows that more people are being referred and diagnosed via this referral route than ever before.
 It also shows that suspected skin cancer has now overtaken breast cancer as the most commonly suspected cancer for London GPs.

-To see key referral and diagnosis data at CCG and GP practice level, use the profiles plus tool via the National Cancer Research and Analysis Service (NCRAS).
+To see key referral and diagnosis data at CCG and GP practice level, use the National Cancer Research and Analysis Service (NCRAS) profiles plus tool.